DRAGONTOS/Website/content/posts/debian-server-install/index.md

     inet6 fe80::5054:ff:fe09:75ef/64 scope link noprefixroute
        valid_lft forever preferred_lft forever
 ```
-And in 2. inet 192.168.122.221 is the IP we need to connect to.
+And in 2. inet 192.168.122.221 is the IP you need to connect to.

 #### Refreshing Mirrors (and fixing kitty)
-We now need to fix Kitty because, as you may have noticed, the SSH connection is acting up.
+You now need to fix Kitty because, as you may have noticed, the SSH connection is acting up.
-This is Kitty to fix that we need to do this:
+This is Kitty to fix that you need to do this:

 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install kitty -y